atbcb/usab-uswds/_ada-guides/chapter-6-bathing-rooms.md

 supporting structure.
 Designs providing back support are advisable but not required.

 ![Bathtub with removable
 seat.]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/39.jpg){: .img-large}

-![Removable seat tub seat 15" -- 16" deep and 17" -- 19"
-high]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/40.jpg){: .img-large}
+![Removable seat tub seat 15 inches to 16 inches deep and 17 inches to 19 inches high]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/40.jpg){: .img-large}

 #### Clearance and Grab Bars

 <div class="clearfix" markdown="1">
-![Tub with removable seat with grab bars on three walls: one on control wall 24" min. long, two parallel bars on the back wall that are 24" min. long and 12" max. from the control wall and 24" max. from the head end wall, and one on the head end 12" min. long located near the front.
-Clearance in front of the tub is 30" wide min. and the length of the tub.
+![Tub with removable seat with grab bars on three walls: one on control wall 24 inches minimum long, two parallel bars on the back wall that are 24 inches minimum long and 12 inches maximum from the control wall and 24 inches maximum from the head end wall, and one on the head end 12 inches minimum long located near the front.
+Clearance in front of the tub is 30 inches wide minimum and the length of the tub.
 A lavatory can overlap this clearance at the control end.]({{ site.baseurl }}{{ page.image-directory }}chapter6/bathing-rooms/41.jpg){: .img-medium .float-right}